phenomenal-asad/Sentimental-Analysis-Using-Twitter/README.md

 Methodology:
-The following Module will involve in the methodology: o Module 1
-Extraction of the Tweets form twitter, which are going to be analyzed in future. o Module 2
+The following Module will involve in the methodology: Module 1 Extraction of the Tweets form twitter, which are going to be analyzed in future.
+Module 2
 Cleaning of the Tweets to make them recognizable for the machine to understand.
-The informal comments of dataset need to be removed, while some comments will be used them wherever possible. o Module 3
+The informal comments of dataset need to be removed, while some comments will be used them wherever possible.
+Module 3
 Now we will implement the machine learning algorithm along with the feature vectorization to label the algorithm with the pre-analysis knowledge.
 Now the processed data go throw the polarity determination of the tweets as per their intended